saravananveerayahjayaraman/Kiosk/README.md

 Raspberry SSH
 =============
-So still on the 2nd computer open up a terminal window and type ssh pi@xxx.xxx.xxx.xxx
+So still on the 2nd computer open up a terminal window and type <br>
+ssh pi@xxx.xxx.xxx.xxx <br>
 Where the X’s represent the static address you gave your Pi in the previous part.
 If it’s worked you should be asked for your password.
 Enter the password you chose for your Pi and cross your fingers!
 Now you should be greeted with a pi@xxx command prompt, this means you are now logged in and directly controlling your Pi.